01 of 07

 Sew the Inserts and Outer Shells

-Lay the 2 pieces of matching fabric pieces on top of each other, with the right sides of the fabric facing each other.
+Lay the two pieces of matching fabric pieces on top of each other, with the right sides of the fabric facing each other.
 Match up the edges as close as possible.
 Do the same with the muslin.
 Pin the layers to keep them in place.

 Now, using the sewing machine or a needle and thread, sew around the sides and leave a large opening.
 Be sure to backstitch at the beginning and end of the sewing.